American Civil War Medicine & Surgical Antiques

 Dating American antique surgical bone saws by comparative anatomy

 Sometimes it is difficult to peg the date of a given Civil War medicine saw, but if it is in the context of a surgical set, with a maker label, and other instruments, (especially the blade and handles of the knives), it helps with the decision.
 When purchasing a human medical saw outside of a surgical set, it can be difficult to exactly peg the date, even with the maker name.
 The following American maker sets are listed from early to later.
 The idea is to associate the saw in the context of the other instruments and labels in the set as well as an address on the label.
-The other little piece of information is to know WHEN the maker was in business and that information is sometimes in Edmonson's book, or from Dr. Echols.
+The other little piece of information is to know WHEN the maker was in business and that information is sometimes in Edmonson's book.

 See similar articles on dating tourniquets, saws, bone forceps, forceps, or amputation knives.